-- 1. New development should enhance and reinforce the local distinctiveness of Clifton upon Teme.
-New development should be of a scale, mass and built form which responds to the characteristics of the site and its surroundings, within the identified Character Zone (see Map 10 above and Appendix 6).
-Proposals should not feature designs specific to a generic "scheme" and should display how they take account of the locally distinctive character of the area in which they are to be sited. - 2.
+- New development should enhance and reinforce the local distinctiveness of Clifton upon Teme.
+New development should be of a scale, mass and built form which responds to the characteristics of the site and its surroundings, within the identified Character Zone (see Map 9 above and Appendix 6).
+Proposals should demonstrate how they take account of the locally distinctive character of the area in which they are to be sited. - 2.
 New buildings should follow a consistent design approach in the use of materials, fenestration and the roofline to the building.
 Materials should be chosen to complement the design of a development and add to the quality or character of the surrounding environment.
 New development proposals need not imitate earlier architectural periods or styles and could be the stimulus for the use of imaginative modern design using high quality traditional materials such as local stone in innovative ways. - 3.
 The use of natural materials from environmentally responsible sources is encouraged.
-Schemes should incorporate the use of energy saving materials, and materials of high quality, which have been reclaimed, salvaged or recycled from appropriate sources to support resource efficiency.
 Where possible locally appropriate materials should be used such as red brick and plain clay tiles. - 4.
 Proposals should minimise the adverse impact on local residential amenity and give careful consideration to noise, odour and light.
 Light pollution should be minimised wherever possible.
 Street lighting is not appropriate; the area's dark skies support local wildlife and encourage star gazing and appreciation and understanding of the night sky. - 5.
-Development proposals are required to provide integrated bin stores and recycling facilities to minimise visual impact.
+Development proposals are required to provide integrated or well screened bin storage or recycling facilities.